Reetus/ClassicAssist/README.md

 ![assist2](https://user-images.githubusercontent.com/6239195/73602829-d8166e80-45b4-11ea-8132-61c29fce3862.png)

+## Compatibility

+ClassicAssist uses [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation) as the UI framework which is only compatible with Windows.

 ## Issues / Feature Requests

 If you encounter any issues or require a feature not currently added, please raise an issue on GitHub with as much information as possible.